C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 7 Measure of success of salvage operations.

-and total sums insured exceeds indemnity (over-insurance).
-Usually,
+total sums insured exceeds indemnity (over-insurance).
+Usually, both

-provided by particular Insurers--another policy is required.
-No return
+particular Insurers--another policy is required.
+No return of unearned

 2 Inadvertently: Sometimes an agent will purchase coverage and principle